hannesbraun/jhin3/README.md

 ### Installation

-There is no need to install Jhin3.
-You can simply run the jar file.
+There is no need to install Jhin3 (if you don't want to).
+You can just run the jar file.

 #### Download a pre-built version (recommended)

 You can simply click [here](# "Version 2020.0.0") to download the latest version of Jhin3.
 Otherwise, you can navigate to the [GitHub releases page of Jhin3](https://github.com/hannesbraun/jhin3/releases) and download the desired version.
-After the download is complete, simply unpack the zip file and you will find the executable jar file.
+After the download is complete, unpack the zip file and you will find the executable jar file.

 #### Building from source